Tyler O'Neill Player Props: Cardinals vs. Braves

 - The Braves' 3.45 team ERA ranked fifth across all MLB pitching staffs.

-- Dodd gets the call to start for the Braves, his first this season.
+- Elder will take the mound to start for the Braves, his first this season.

-- The southpaw is pitching in his MLB debut.
-He's 24 years old.
+- In his last appearance on Monday, Oct.
+3, the 23-year-old righty started the game and went five innings against the Miami Marlins.

 © 2023 Data Skrive.
 All rights reserved.